bluescarni/mppp/doc/real.rst

    This function will compute and return *op1* raised to the power of *op2*.
    The precision of the result will be set to the largest precision among the operands.

-   Non-:cpp:class:`~mppp::real` operands will be converted to :cpp:class:`~mppp::real` before performing the operation.
-The conversion of non-:cpp:class:`~mppp::real` operands to :cpp:class:`~mppp::real` follows the same heuristics described in the generic assignment operator of :cpp:class:`~mppp::real`.

    :param op1: the base.
    :param op2: the exponent.

    :return: *op1* raised to the power of *op2*.

-   :exception unspecified: any exception thrown by the generic assignment operator of :cpp:class:`~mppp::real`.

 .. cpp:function:: template <mppp::cvr_real T> mppp::real &mppp::sqr(mppp::real &rop, T &&op)